15 Best Rome Instagram Spots for Stunning Photos

 Location on Google Maps: Altare della Patria

-Best time to go: Early morning is the best time to shoot at the altar before it opens.
-However, if you want to go inside and up to the top, you need to wait until it opens at 9.30 am.
+Best time to go: Early morning to shoot outside before it opens.
+Anytime to go up to the top.

 10. Ponte Umberto I